 From the outset of the HPD Open Standard initiative in 2012, it has been our goal to encourage manufacturers to provide product decision-makers with information about the contents and associated health information of their products.
-We have now reached an unprecedented level of information availability, with over 3,500 HPDs published by manufacturers in the HPD Public Repository and 100 or more HPDs being published monthly.
-Of this total, over 1,000 have been published with the version 2.1 standard since August 2017.
-And, more than 2,000 HPDs are in the creation stage, yet to be published.
+We have now reached an unprecedented level of information availability, with over 10,000 HPDs published by manufacturers in the HPD Public Repository and 200 or more new HPDs being published monthly.
 This represents a dramatic increase in the scale and velocity of participation by manufacturers.
-480 manufacturing companies are now registered in the HPD Builder – representing a 35% increase in the past year!
+More than 700 manufacturing companies are now registered in the HPD Builder!

 Step 1: Set a Transparency Practice Goal